A selfie dedicated restaurant in Phuket

 Ma Doo Bua Phuket is a new cafe and restaurant whose sole purpose is to provide an irresistible background to the new generation of selfie lovers.
 The main catch is an artificial lake cover with those unusual giant circular floating leaves called Victoria Amazonica, a species of flowering plant, the largest of the Nymphaeaceae family of giant water lilies.

 Around the lake, a set of traditional Thai wooden houses with pointy roofs add a beautiful red touch to the photos, quite a striking background when the sky is blue.
 A long pier allows the selfie ‘models’ to walk away from the busy restaurant and pretend to be in a local village.
 The resulting photos are beautiful, but the reality behind the photographer is little different, as it often is on Instagram: there can be a queue to stand on that pier waiting for their turn!
 While it looks peaceful on the foreground, there is a little crowd of people eating and playing with their phones behind each photographer.

 You can order a Rad Na (stir flat noodle in thick gravy) for 120 baht, fried rice in a pineapple 180 baht, Gai Phad med Ma Muang (stir-fried chicken with cashew nuts) 135 baht.
 The classics Tom Yum Koong and Tom Ka Khai 175 baht.
-This is a chance to try some real Phuket specialities: Moo Hong (Pork belly) 185 baht, Goong Pad Nam Ma Kham (Prawn in tamarin sauce) 250 baht, and if you are brave enough: Moo Pad Kapi Sa Tor (fried smelly green beans with shrimp paste) 175 baht.
+The menu is a chance to try some real Phuket specialities: Moo Hong (Pork belly) 185 baht, Goong Pad Nam Ma Kham (Prawn in tamarin sauce) 250 baht, and if you are brave enough: Moo Pad Kapi Sa Tor (fried smelly green beans with shrimp paste) 175 baht.
 The good old Phad Thai costs 170 baht.